Comprehensive Guide to Cayman Islands Taxes for US Expats

 The exact terms of each treaty vary from one nation to another.
 However, these treaties generally give US expats access to lower tax rates on both their US and foreign returns.

 For instance, imagine that your tax liability in the US was 12%, and your liability in the nation where you reside is 13%.
-If that nation doesn’t have a tax treaty with the US, you may have to pay a total of 25% in income taxes.
+If that nation doesn’t have a tax treaty with the US, you may have to pay 25% in income taxes.

 There is no Cayman Islands-US totalization agreement.
 US totalization agreements are intended to address the overlap between Social Security and similar social programs in other nations.

-Although there are no Cayman Islands taxes for US expats, you’ll still need to continue paying US income and Social Security taxes.
-When preparing to file, make sure you take advantage of any programs you’re eligible for, including FEIE and the foreign housing exemption credit.
+As there are no taxes in the Cayman Islands for US expats, it’s important to remember that you still need to pay US income and Social Security taxes.
+To maximize your savings, make sure to take advantage of eligible programs like FEIE and the foreign housing exemption credit when filing your taxes.